What are the Differences Between a Chipset and a CPU?

 A chipset is a set of computer chips that are designed to work together closely in order to allow communication with other chipsets or devices.

-The term “chipset” may be traced back to the original IBM PC design where it described an expansion board which took the place of several integrated circuits (ICs) and other components.
-This board was responsible for controlling all input/output functions as well as handling data communications between the CPU and memory, and among peripheral devices such as disk drives, monitor, keyboard, printer etc.
+The term “chipset” may be traced back to the original IBM PC design which described an expansion board that took the place of several integrated circuits (ICs) and other components.
+This board was responsible for controlling all input/output functions as well as handling data communications between the CPU and memory and among peripheral devices such as disk drives, monitors, keyboards, printers, etc.

 What is a CPU?